Collaborative editing

 Collaborative editing is a broad term that signifies significant improvements Autodesk is making to Fusion data management.
 These changes will make it easier for you to collaborate with teammates, see concurrent changes in real-time, manage versions and part numbers, and more.

-Editable Bill of Materials
+Enhanced Bill of Materials

-You can now edit properties inside the Bill of Materials.
+Edit properties inside the Bill of Materials.
 These updates are saved to the cloud and are immediately visible to teammates working on the same components.
 Changes are tracked in design history.

 Editable properties

-Similar to editable properties in the Bill of Materials, you can make changes in the properties panels of the Fusion web client and Fusion.
+Similar to editable properties in the Bill of Materials, you can make changes in the Property panels of the Fusion web client and Fusion.
 These are also immediately saved to the cloud and visible to your teammates.
 Changes are tracked in design history.

 Shared part numbers

-Shared part numbers enable you to manage multiple variations of a model under one, shared part number.
+Shared part numbers enable you manage multiple variations of a model under one, shared part number.
 Use this single part number to keep track of one Bill of Materials and all properties associated with the models.

 Versioning